fcgrolleau/ITReval/README.md

 # ARE, AIE and MIG estimators for ITR evaluation from observation data

-This repository contains the code that reproduces results from the paper *A Comprehensive Framework for the Evaluation of Individual Treatment Rules From Observational Data*.
+This repository reproduces results from the paper *A Comprehensive Framework for the Evaluation of Individual Treatment Rules From Observational Data*.
 The code implements the average rule effect (ARE), average implementation effect (AIE) and maximal implementation gain (MIG) estimators as proposed by Grolleau, Petit and Porcher (2022).